amcginlay/eks-demos/doc/07-build-cluster/README.md

   --username $((rev | cut -d/ -f1 | rev) <<< ${new_admin_arn})
 ```

-Back on your local machine, run this command to confirm successful authorization.
+Back on your **local machine**, run this command to confirm successful authorization.
 ```bash
 kubectl get nodes
 ```